-Salah on cusp of Premier League history for Africa
+Salah equals African Premier League goal record

-Egyptian Mohamed Salah on cusp of Premier League goals record for Africa
+Egyptian Mohamed Salah equals Premier League goals record for Africa

 Last updated on .From the section Sport Africa

-On Saturday, Liverpool forward Mohamed Salah could become the top-scoring African in Premier League history.
+On Saturday, Liverpool forward Mohamed Salah became the joint top-scoring African in Premier League history.

-One goal against Watford will be enough to equal the record, while two or more means the Egyptian will own it outright.

-That record is currently held by Chelsea and Ivory Coast legend Didier Drogba, who accumulated 104 goals over two spells with the London club before his eventual departure, for a second time, in 2015.
+One goal against Watford was enough to equal the record of Chelsea and Ivory Coast legend Didier Drogba, who accumulated 104 goals over two spells with the London club before his eventual departure, for a second time, in 2015.

 Salah, who also has a previous affiliation with the European champions, has become one of the Premier League's most prolific forwards since joining Liverpool from Italians Roma in 2017.